 4 cups Organic Vegetable Broth

-4- 6 large cubes of day old french bread
+4- 6 large cubes of day old French bread

 A blender, VitaMix or Ninja

 Add garlic, onion and red pepper flake mixture to your Ninja, Vitamix or Blender until you have a creamy consistency.
 Add the 4 cups of vegetable broth and blend.
 The soup will be watery.
-Add the large cubes of french bread, a couple of pieces at a time, blend.
+Add the large cubes of french bread, a couple of pieces at a time, and blend.
 The bread is a thickening agent for the soup, so adding the bread a little at a time will give you the consistency you need.
 I used 6 cubes to get the thickness I needed.

 Once you have gotten the soup creamy add it to a pot and warm it up, stirring constantly.
 If it is too thick you can always add a little more vegetable broth or water.
 Add the rest of the salt to taste.
 Pour into bowls and top with sautéed shiitake mushrooms, herbs and some good evoo.